Beware the quiet man. For while others speak, he watched. And while others act, he plans. And when they finally rest…he

 I’m not going to try to cover every potential motivation of a Dark Horse.
 But there are three approaches we might look at to get to know them better:

 - Intuitively we probably think it’s a matter of temperament.
 Sure enough, the Big 5 personality traits (Conscientiousness, Agreeableness, Neuroticism, Openness to Experience and Extraversion) give us an indication.
-For example, people low in the extraversion tend to be exhausted more quickly being around people while people high in extraversion tend to be energised by it.
+For example, people low in extraversion tend to be exhausted more quickly being around people while people high in extraversion tend to be energised by it.
 They prefer listening over talking.
 Being low in assertiveness, an aspect of extraversion is also associated with a more quiet demeanour.

 - In Never Split the Difference, former FBI hostage negotiator Chris Voss distinguishes between three types of people: the assertive one, the accommodator and the analyst.
 Analysts, so Voss, tend to have an unassuming, methodical and reserved nature.
 For them, silence “is an opportunity to think”, which doesn’t mean they’re expecting others to talk.
-The distinction between Voss’ three types is not always clear cut.
-Though they can be helpful to discern what kind of person we’re mainly dealing with.
+The distinction between Voss’ three types is not always clear-cut.
+Though they can be helpful in discerning what kind of person we’re mainly dealing with.

 - Apart from inherent proclivities, sitting in silence can also be the result of self-discipline and a deliberate choice.
 A reaction to the environment if you will.
 Ex-Navy Seal Jocko Willink speaks to this attitude.
 He gives the example of a heated debate with people constantly talking over each other.
 Rather than forcing a word in, he chooses to use the time to listen, strategise and wait for an opening in the conversation.
 As they say, a confident person doesn’t fight for attention.

 In sum, quiet people might be silent by nature, by choice, or both.
 It’s perfectly possible they’re confident extroverts who understand that the number of words uttered does not correlate with competence or importance.
 Or we’re dealing with an insecure introvert plotting and strategising.
 While the last type probably comes closest to the quiet man Vice wants us to fear, any combinations of the above are probably plausible.